How to Make Seamless Slow Cooker to Instant Pot Conversions

 3. Omit a few ingredients while cooking under pressure

-There are a few ingredients that don’t work well under pressure.
-The Instant Pot gets too hot too quickly for dairy (like milk, sour cream and cream of mushroom soup) which means they can scorch.
+When it comes to what you can cook in an Instant Pot, there are a few ingredients that don’t work well under pressure.
+The Instant Pot gets too hot too quickly for dairy (like milk, sour cream and cream of mushroom soup) which means it can scorch.
 Modify your recipe so you’re adding these ingredients after you’ve finished the pressure cooking setting.

 Similarly, thickening ingredients (like arrowroot, cornstarch or flour) also cause problems by preventing the Instant Pot from building pressure correctly.
-If your recipe calls for flour-coated chicken (like this slow-cooked chicken cacciatore), saute the chicken without the flour to avoid any problems.
-You can add any thickening agents at the end and simmer them in using the Saute function.
+If your recipe calls for flour-coated chicken, saute the chicken without the flour to avoid any problems.
+You can add any thickening agents at the end and simmer using the Saute function.

 Finally, since liquid doesn’t evaporate under pressure, avoid adding wine or beer to Instant Pot recipes.
 The alcohol vapors won’t burn off like they do in the slow cooker, so you’ll end up with an incredibly tart, acidic or malty flavor in your dish.

 Cooking meat in the slow cooker usually takes 6 to 8 hours, but it will only take about 30 minutes in the Instant Pot.
 If you include the time it takes to build pressure and release pressure, that means your meat will be cooked in about an hour.
 When it comes to vegetables, they take less than 5 minutes on the Manual pressure setting, so you certainly won’t need to let the recipe cook away all day!